ming-codes/d3-plugins-dist/README.md

 `npm` module will contain all plugin distributions.
 If you only need individual plugin, please reference it by git repo.

-# License
+# Licensing

-Each individual plugin's author owns their work.
+Each individual plugin's author owns their own work.
 If you do not like your plugin published this way, please open an issue.